 AI Strategy

-Speaking, workshops, AI opportunity sprints, and private systems for leaders who need one real workflow to become a clear next move, not another tool pile.
+Speaking, workshops, practical AI systems, and clear next moves for leaders who want one real workflow instead of another tool pile.

 Bud Johnson leading an AI workshop